 The AKG K702 is a very good neutral headphone.
 The bass is present but for bass-oriented genres, this is not the headphone for you.
 The midrange is what the K702 does best.
 The mids are neutral with great details and transparency.
 They also have a natural tonality with vivid voice reproduction which is especially noticed with female vocals.
 The treble is also a bit emphasized, and though it might come out as bright at times, it is insanely clear, which makes string instruments pop out and cymbals sound wonderful.

-If you are a classical fan, these are the headphones for you.
-The soundstage is also wide with very good instrument separation.
+The soundstage is wide with very good instrument separation.
 Detail retrieval is also a major plus of the headphone, which also makes it a very good studio monitor.
 The K702 will give you a sense of what you feed it.
 Feed it garbage and you’ll hear it.
 Give it quality recordings, and you’ll appreciate every detail.
 A good headphone amplifier also works wonders on the AKG K702.

 Beyerdynamic is one of the market leaders with its great headphone offerings.
 The Beyerdynamic DT 880 Edition in this review has an impedance of 250 ohms.
 Before you choose to buy this headphone, consider also getting a headphone amplifier if you do not have one.
 This also applies to other headphones in this list with high impedance values.
 The bass response is one among many other things that is greatly improved when properly amplified.